edu-flores/treackter-daw/README.md

 ## 📷 Overview

 A react-based app for creating beats in your browser.
-Start with a simple idea and evolve it into something bigger on the go.
+Start with a simple idea and let it evolve into something bigger on the go.

 <br>